MithrilJS/mithril.js/docs/installation.md

 #### Step by step

-For production-level projects, the recommended way of installing Mithril is to use NPM.
+For production-level projects, the recommended way of installing Mithril is to use npm.

-NPM (Node package manager) is the default package manager that is bundled w/ Node.js.
+npm is the default package manager that is bundled w/ Node.js.
 It is widely used as the package manager for both client-side and server-side libraries in the JavaScript ecosystem.
-Download and install [Node.js](https://nodejs.org); NPM will be automatically installed as well.
+Download and install [Node](https://nodejs.org); npm is bundled with that and installed alongside it.

-To use Mithril via NPM, go to your project folder, and run `npm init --yes` from the command line.
+To use Mithril via npm, go to your project folder, and run `npm init --yes` from the command line.
 This will create a file called `package.json`.

 ```bash
 npm init --yes